 Prior to joining the Carnegie Endowment, Kassenova worked as a senior research associate at the University of Georgia’s Center for International Trade and Security in Washington, DC, as a postdoctoral fellow at the James Martin Center for Nonproliferation Studies, and as an adjunct faculty member at the Monterey Institute of International Studies.
 She was previously a journalist and professor in Kazakhstan.

-Kassenova is the author of From Antagonism to Partnership: The Uneasy Path of the U.S.-Russian Cooperative Threat Reduction (2007).
+Kassenova is the author of From Antagonism to Partnership: The Uneasy Path of the U.S.-Russian Cooperative Threat Reduction (2007) and Brazil’s Nuclear Kaleidoscope: An Evolving Identity (2014).
 Her latest publications include “Iran Nuclear Talks in Kazakhstan: Remember When Diplomacy Worked,” “A Regional Approach to WMD Nonproliferation in the Asia-Pacific,” “Global Non-Proliferation and the Taiwan Dilemma” (Global Asia, March 2012), and a contribution on Kazakhstan’s nuclear disarmament and nonproliferation policy in Slaying the Nuclear Dragon: Disarmament Dynamics in the Twenty-First Century (University of Georgia Press, 2012).